RTOS-Team-2/htcs/htcs-vehicle/README.md

 With Visual Studio on Windows you can set the command line arguments in the Debugger section of the Project properties.

-You may have to set the target platform and windows sdk in the project properties, or clicking "retarget-project" in the right-click menu of the project in solution explorer.

 The program requires the following command line arguments to function properly: